doylesee/tls-cws/README.md

 <br />A project originally scoped and quoted for a 7-week delivery was heavily accelerated by the client, demanding full execution in just 2 weeks.

 **CMS Technical Limitations**<br />
 The CMS backend was highly restrictive, offering content administrators nothing more than a single-field WYSIWYG editor.
-This made it virtually impossible for non-technical users to build or manage modern, multi-column layouts, or complex media sections.<br />
+This made it impossible for non-technical users to build or manage modern, multi-column layouts, or complex media sections.<br />
 Compounding this challenge was the requirement for full multi-lingual support, requiring the custom layouts to dynamically support both English and French localized content.

 **Leadership & Project Management Gap**<br />